 To win your child’s case, you will need to collect evidence proving the property or business owner’s negligence caused their slip and fall accident, the seriousness of their injuries, and the amount of compensation they deserve.
 You must start collecting evidence right after your child’s fall.
 Some helpful types of evidence include:

 - Photos.
-Take photos of the accident scene, the dangerous condition, such as damaged flooring, spills, or other conditions, that caused your child’s fall, and your child’s injuries.
+Take photos of the accident scene, the dangerous conditions, such as damaged flooring, spills, or other conditions, that caused your child’s fall, and your child’s injuries.

 - Witness statements.
 You should obtain the contact information for witnesses who saw your child’s slip, trip, or fall occur so they can make a written statement and testify at your child’s trial.
 Their statements and testimony can be invaluable in helping you prove that the business or property owner’s negligence caused your child’s injuries.